What is Condensation?Condensation is the liquification of invisible water vapours present in the air in…

-- Steam and vapours trapped in kitchens and bathrooms.
+- Trapped steam and vapours in kitchens and bathrooms.

 When fixing ventilation in a modern building one should be looking for the following:

-- Are there extractor fans fitted in the bathroom and kitchen?
+- Extractor fans: are they fitted in prime areas of moisture, such as bathrooms and kitchens?
 Do they work?
 Are they strong enough?

-- If the above simple ways of ventilating a property do not produce the desired results installing a Positive Input Ventilating System or another form of ventilating system might be needed.)
+- PIV system: if the above simple ways of ventilating a property do not produce the desired results installing a Positive Input Ventilating System can help.

-And just like in an old building, when all the sources of damp are fixed and there is sufficient ventilation, damp related respiratory illnesses will disappear too.
+And just like in an old building, when all the sources of dampness are eliminated and there is sufficient ventilation, damp related respiratory illnesses will disappear too.

 During our practice we have experienced many times that after solving dampness-related problems in an old building, the inhabitants' chesty problems, heavy breathing and allergies have also disappeared.
 Here is a video from one of our customers sharing this fact.